-The Informational Section includes program expenditures by state budget category, new positions, staffing analysis, teacher salary scales, enrollment by schools, summary information for the transportation category, Materials of Instruction Allocation, Free and Reduced-Price Lunches, graduation and dropout rates, a glossary, and acronyms/initialisms.
+The Informational Section includes program expenditures by state budget category, new positions, staffing analysis, teacher salary scales, enrollment by schools, summary information for the transportation category, materials of instruction allocation, Free and Reduced-Price Lunches, graduation and dropout rates, a glossary, and acronyms/initialisms.

-A Message from the Board of Education
+A Message from the School System

-The Howard County Public School System has a reputation for quality that extends well beyond our region, and is the primary reason many families and businesses choose to locate in Howard County.
-The FY 2020 operating budget provides for services and supports to give each child in our system access to a rewarding and prosperous future, learning opportunities appropriate for a 21st century education, infrastructure that ensures a safe and nurturing learning environment, and supports for the staff whom we rely on to care for our projected 59,000 students.
+The Howard County Public School System has a reputation for quality that extends well beyond the local region, and is the primary reason many families and businesses choose to locate in Howard County.
+The operating budget provides for services and supports to give each child access to a rewarding and prosperous future, learning opportunities appropriate for a 21st century education, infrastructure that ensures a safe and nurturing learning environment, and supports for the staff who are responsible for students' education and care.